-Partner agencies and stakeholders were invited to participate in any of the public meetings held throughout the process and two virtual meetings were held specifically for partner agencies and organizations.
+Partner agencies and stakeholders were invited to participate in any of the public meetings held throughout the process and three virtual meetings were held specifically for partner agencies and organizations.
 During these specialized meetings, partners were given the opportunity to provide input on priority community needs and the specific needs of their clientele.
-Additionally, city staff and the CACCD conducted interviews with applicants and pertinent stakeholders to gather input or information for the Annual Action Plan.